Jordanbailey-csci/portfolio-Jordanbailey-csci/journal/README.md

 When I set up this feature in Voicemeter, called VBAN, I imagined it like plugging in a physical cable: connect the output of one PC to the input of another, and the sound should flow instantly.
 That’s how real-world patch cables work. *Out* goes *in*.

 So when I saw my VoiceMeeter indicators lighting up on both ends, green bars dancing in sync, I felt certain it was working.
 The sending PC was transmitting.
 The receiving PC was receiving.
-But when I tried to capture the sound using NDI (Network Device Interface), the stream was silent.
+But when I tried to capture the sound using NDI, the stream was silent.
 No error messages.
 No broken connections.

 I was convinced something was wrong with NDI, or maybe the network itself.
 But the real culprit was subtler: a mismatch between *my mental model* of how sound should route and the *system’s actual model*.